Frequently Asked Questions for International (Non-EU) Students

-- Original receipt from WIT showing that you have paid your tuition fees in full.
+- Original receipt from WIT or TransferMate showing that you have paid your tuition fees in full.

-- If you are transferring from another college in Ireland you will need an attendance record showing at least 85% attendace at your classes.
+- If you are transferring from another college in Ireland you will need an attendance record showing at least 85% attendance at your classes.

 Waterford Immigration Officer Contact Details:

 An Garda Siochana,

 Please see our FAQs on Study Visa in our Study Visa section on the website.

 Yes if a student does not attend at least 85% of their classes, their Irish Residence Permit (IRP) may not be renewed.